Associate professor, Editor-in-Chief Scandinavian Journal of Forest Research

 In 2006, I moved to Southern Swedish Forest Research Center, where I started to work with Dutch elm disease (collaboration with Prof. Juan A. Martín, UMP Madrid), focusing on the role of endophytic communities in this disease complex.
 Since 2010, I have also been working with Phytophthora-damages of broadleaved trees, lately in close collaboration with Dr. Michelle Clearly, who recently joined our department and is now leading this line of research.
 This work includes close contacts with forest owners and common public.
 Together with Professor Urban Bergsten (SLU Umeå), I coordinated a research school "Sustainable Management and Utilization of Forests" in 2008-2013.

 During 2014-2016, I was holding a chair of Professor in Wood Materials Science at my Alma mater, the University of Eastern Finland (80% of full time).
 My main task in this position was to lead the international MSc program in Wood Materials Science.
-Since June 2016, I am back at SLU where I continue research on forest tree health and I am also leading a new research school “Bio-economy adapted forest management”, which is a collaboration with several Swedish forest companies and The Faculty of Forest Sciences at SLU.
+Since June 2016, I am back at SLU where I continue research on forest tree health and I am also leading a new research school “Bio-economy adapted forest management”, which is a collaboration between several Swedish forest companies and The Faculty of Forest Sciences at SLU.

 Publikationer i urval